Accounting for multiplicity in machine learning benchmark performance: Real world examples

-The discrepancy between the sample maximum and the new SOTA candidate is big, and have big implications.
-From an AUC close to $95\%$ to just under $90\%$ is a substantial drop in performance in a cancer detection setting.
-In addition, two-thirds of the classifiers have performances above the new SOTA estimate.
-As was shown in Section~\ref{sec:noniid}, illustrated in Figure~\ref{fig:bias_thetamin_rho}, the bias is reduced for correlated classifiers, so the analysis with independence assumption is an overestimation of the bias.
-In this challenge, we can assume multiple sources of dependency: Access to the same training set, models pre-trained on the same data, similar models, etc. However, the wide CI for a single classifier tells the story of an estimator with large variance, and hence, the bias of the sample maximum will be substantial.
+As was shown in Section~\ref{sec:noniid}, illustrated in Figure~\ref{fig:bias_thetamin_rho}, the bias is reduced for correlated classifiers, so the analysis assuming independence overestimates the bias.
+In this challenge, we can assume multiple sources of dependency: Access to the same training set, models pre-trained on the same data, similar models, etc. However, the wide CI for a single classifier tells the story of an estimator with large variance, and hence the bias of the sample maximum will nevertheless be substantial.